-We define adjusted sales and marketing expense as sales and marketing expense excluding depreciation and amortization expense, stock-based compensation expense, certain payroll taxes related to stock-based compensation, and acquisition-related expenses.
-We exclude depreciation and amortization expense and stock-based compensation expense as they are non-cash in nature and we exclude certain payroll taxes related to the cumulative net settlement of certain equity awards upon our IPO and acquisition-related expenses as they are not indicative of our operating performance.
+We define adjusted sales and marketing expense as sales and marketing expense excluding depreciation and amortization expense, stock-based compensation expense, payroll taxes related to stock-based compensation, acquisition-related expenses, and restructuring charges.
+We exclude depreciation and amortization expense and stock-based compensation expense as they are non-cash in nature and we exclude payroll taxes related to the vesting and settlement of certain equity awards, acquisition-related expenses, and restructuring charges as these are not indicative of our operating performance.